johann-gohash/MinerSimulator/README.md

 ```

-## usage
+## Usage

-### ⛏️ mining simulation
+### ⛏️  Mining Simulation
-to create several instances of simulated asic miners, provide
+To create several instances of simulated asic miners, provide
 the program with the "minerclient" argument.

 ```
 gohash_miner_simulator minerclient
 ```

-you can tweak the simulation parameters using several flags as enumerated here.
+You can tweak the simulation parameters using several flags as enumerated here.

 ```